microsoft/PowerApps-Samples/cds/orgsvc/C#/QueryByRecord/README.md

 ## What this sample does

-This sample creates account and contact records and creates connection roles betweem them.
+This sample creates account and contact records and creates connection roles between them.
 The `QueryExpression` retrieves the connections for a particular record.

 ## How this sample works

 In order to simulate the scenario described in [What this sample does](#what-this-sample-does), the sample will do the following:

 ### Setup

 1. Checks the version of the org.
-2. Defines some anonymous types to define the range of possible conection property values.
+2. Defines some anonymous types to define the range of possible connection property values.
 3. The `ConnectionRole` creates a connection role.
 4. The `ConnectionRoleObjectType` creates a connection role object type code record for account entity.
 5. Creates few account and contact records for use in the connection.

 ### Demonstrate

 1. The `QueryExpression` retrieves all the connections associated with the contact created in the sample.

 ### Clean up